|

 Answers to Frequently Asked Questions

-Q: What is the DepthQ® HD 3D video projector?
+Q: What is the DepthQ® HDs3D2 video projector?

-Q: Why are active LC shutter glasses required?
+Q: Why are active LC shutter glasses and an IR emitter, or passive polarized glasses and a polarization modulator required?

-A: Active liquid crystal (LC) shutter glasses are used to create the stereo effect.
-The DepthQ® HD 3D video projector displays an interleaved stream of left and right images at 120 frames per second.
-The glasses are synchronized with this stream (typically wirelessly, via an infra-red (IR) signal) and block images so that the right eye only sees the right image and the left eye only sees the left.
+The DepthQ® HDs3D2 video projector displays a time-interleaved stream of left and right images at 120 or 144 frames per second.
+The viewing eyewear in either case is used to alternately block images so that the right eye only sees the right image and the left eye only sees the left.

 Q: Are LC shutter glasses and an IR emitter included?

-Q: Does my IR emitter plug in to the projector?
+Q: Does my IR emitter or DepthQ® Polarization Modulator plug in to the projector?

-Nvidia's 3D Vision emitter connects to a USB port instead of using a DIN3.
+Note: NVIDIA's 3D Vision emitter connects to a USB port instead of using a 3-pin mini-DIN and can not be used in every 3D mode.
+See the HDs3D2 Quick Start Guide for connection details.

 Q: What display technology is DepthQ® based on?